cis571/lc4-labs/lab3-singlecycle/lab3-singlecycle.md

 declared in the `lc4_processor` module and must be connected properly for the test scripts to work.

+You **do not need** to model the PSR register, or track/enforce privileged code/data access in your design.

 All told, your implementation should need around 150-200 lines of Verilog.